 Use Multiple Textures

 Okay, don’t scream at me.
-I know this is a Christmas mantel, and I just said you don’t have to do that.
+I know this is a Christmas mantel below, and I just said you don’t have to do that.
 But the elements here make for a great everyday mantel.
 I love the window frame in the center and the distressed shutters on the sides.
-The lamps bring warmth and could be white or bring in a cute country plaid.
-Use greens and pinecones if that’s your thing, or other elements of greenery for a timeless look.
-Mantels need to have a variety of textures.
+The lamps bring warmth and could stay white but I would bring in a cute country plaid.
+Use greenery for a timeless look, but it doesn’t need to be pines.
+Soft lambs ear or ferns work lovely all year round as a greenery.
+Just remember, mantels need to have a variety of textures.

 Layering Elements